macj314/parks-api/README.md

   (VSCode, Atom, etc.)
 3. Set up your database Default Connection in appsettings.json in the ParksApi directory.
 Change these settings: 'server', 'port', 'uid', and 'pwd' to your own personal values for your SQL service.
 Set the 'database' setting to: **jason_macie**<br>
 **Example:** `"DefaultConnection": "Server=localhost;Port=3306;database=jason_macie;uid=root;pwd=epicodus;"`
-4. Build project and database with the commands: `dotnet build` | `dotnet ef database update`
+4. Open a terminal set to the ParksApi directory.
+Build project and database with the commands: `dotnet build` | `dotnet ef database update`
 5. Launch the API with: `dotnet run`
+6. Get a user token by POST `https://localhost:****/users/authenticate` matching the username and password of the only user in the database.
-6. Use the Queries listed below in Specs to interact with the database.
+7. Use the Queries listed below in Specs to interact with the database.
+PUT and DELETE queries require a token in the authroization header to work.

 ## Known Bugs